FinlayDaG33k/MikroTik-Setups/hAP AX Lite LTE6 - WG Roadwarrior/README.md

 **NOTE**: This setup uses Wireguard *but* should in theory also work just fine for IPsec or OpenVPN.
 You'll just need to substitute the Wireguard interface for your IPsec/OpenVPN interface.

-## Basic router setup

-First, we need to set up the router so our devices can connect to it and I can browse the internet as-is.
-No wireguard here just yet.
-If you've just taken your router out of the box and used the default configs, then most of this should be in place already.
-In that case, you can skip this entire section really.

-[TO BE CONTINUED...]

 ## Setup Wireguard

 First, we need to setup Wireguard itself.